bradleyjsimons/digital_asset_price_modelling/README.md

-# BTC Price Modeling: Integrating Blockchain and Market Data with Reinforcement Learning
+# An Integrated Approach to Blockchain Asset Modeling: LSTM for Feature Extraction and Deep Q-Learning for Reinforcement Prediction

 ## Description